A darkly lit museum gallery with glass cases holding ancient Greek terracotta vessels

 Athenian Vases (Gallery 103) in the newly reinstalled Getty Villa

-In devising the chronological and geographical layout for the Villa, we dedicated one gallery, 104, to Archaic and Classical Greece (800–323 BC), but didn’t want to overwhelm it with ancient pottery.
+One of the new spaces in the reinstalled Getty Villa is Gallery 103, a former coat-check area that has been converted into a room for the display of Athenian pottery.
+In devising the chronological and geographical layout for the Villa, we dedicated one gallery, 104, to Archaic and Classical Greece (800–323 B.C.), but didn’t want to overwhelm it with ancient pottery.
 We also didn’t want to restrict one of the richest aspects of our collection to just two or three cases.
 The new room therefore enables us to display more material and explore topics from different angles.

 Since Gallery 104 provides a chronological overview of Greek pottery, the neighboring space instead presents four thematic groupings: the symposion; Herakles and Theseus; the Sack of Troy; and vase painters and their identification.
 Across these broad topics there are even more connections and opportunities for comparison.
-Here are 10 other suggestions for exploration—also known as ideas for which I didn’t have space on the exhibition labels.
+Here are ten other suggestions for exploration—also known as ideas for which I didn’t have space on the exhibition labels.

 1. Ancient Mishaps and Repairs